Umaru Sanda Amadu

 Umaru Sanda Amadu is a Ghanaian media personality and broadcast journalist on Citi FM and Citi TV conglomerate.
-He anchors on news bulletins including Eyewitness News on radio and CitiNewsroom on TV.
+He anchors news bulletins including Eyewitness News on radio and CitiNewsroom on TV.
 He also hosts the weekly FaceToFace personality-driven discussion show on Citi TV.
-Umaru Sanda is known in the media fraternity as the 'cowboy journalist'; taking inspiration from his days as herdsman before joining the media profession.
+Umaru Sanda is known in the media fraternity as the 'cowboy journalist'; taking inspiration from his days as a herdsman before joining the media profession.
 He is the youngest of seven children – three brothers and four sisters – who did not have formal education.

 Education

 Umaru Sanda Amadu completed his basic education at the Asutsuare Junction D/A Basic School located in the Shai Osudoku District then Dangme West of the Greater Accra Region.
 Upon graduating in 2003, he was awarded a district scholarship to pursue high school education at Tema Secondary School.

 He then proceeded to the Ghana Institute of Journalism for a diploma in communication studies (2008–2010) after completing Tema Secondary School in 2006.
 Umaru later furthered his study again with Ghana Institute of Journalism (GIJ) where he obtained a Bachelor of Arts Communications [Journalism option] in a top-up program between 2012 and 2014.